ironclad1102/TASK-3/README.md

 2. Load and run queries from `data_analysis.sql` using the "Execute SQL" tab.
 3. Review outputs or extend the analysis as needed.

----

-Feel free to explore or modify the queries to learn more!